oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations.md

     The **Refresh now** panel is displayed.

-3. In the **Save latest assessment** box, enter **My Security Assessment**, and then click **Refresh now**.
+3. Leave the default name as is, and click **Refresh now**.
 Wait for the status to read as **SUCCEEDED**.

-    - This action updates the data in the latest security assessment for your target database and also saves a copy of the assessment (named My Security Assessment) to the Assessment History.
+    - This action updates the data in the latest security assessment for your target database and also saves a copy of the assessment to the Assessment History.
     - The refresh operation takes about one minute.

     ![Security Assessment Refresh now panel](images/sa-refresh-now-panel.png "Security Assessment Refresh now panel")